ed-kung/CSUN-Econ-433/labs/lab01/README.md

 I will walk you through the process of signing up for IPUMS and downloading ACS microdata for the state of California in 2019.

+#### Account Creation

 1. Go to www.ipums.org.
 2. Click on the "IPUMS USA" logo.
+3. Click "REGISTER" on the top-right corner.
+4. Click "Apply for Access" and fill out the form.
+For occupation category, select "undergraduate student".
+For specific occupation title, select "student".
+For field of research, select "economics".
+Under general research statement, type "I will use this data to study the gender wage gap" because that will be one of our exercises.
+For "How did you learn about this database?", select "Teacher or professor".
+Click all the required boxes and click "SUBMIT".
+5. Wait until you receive account access, then log in once you do.

+#### Selecting Variables

+Once you have your account created, you can begin creating a data extract.

-3. Click "Get Data".
+6. Go back to usa.ipums.org/usa and click "Get Data".
 You will be taken to IPUMS' data selection interface.
 Here you will select the variables (columns) that you want to include as well as the samples (surveys) that you want to include.

-4. First, we will see what variables are preselected.
+7. First, we will see what variables are preselected.

     In the "HOUSEHOLD" dropdown menu, click "TECHNICAL".
 Notice that the variables `YEAR`, `MULTYEAR`, `SAMPLE`, `SERIAL`, `CBSERIAL`, `HHWT`, `CLUSTER`, and `STRATA` have a label that says "preselected" next to them.